plumsky/bevy_new_third_person/README.md

 - Linux
 - macOS
 - Web (Wasm)
-This template is a great way to get started on a new 3D [Bevy] game!
+This template is a great way to get started if you aim to build new 3D RPG [Bevy] game!
 Start with a [basic project](#write-your-game) and [CI / CD](#release-your-game) that can deploy to [itch.io](https://itch.io).
 You can [try this template in your browser!](https://olekspickle.itch.io/bevy-third-person)